 Accessible image text

-Primary care teams can capitalise on this opportunity to improve cardiovascular health outcomes across the country by:
+NHS colleagues are urged to capitalise on this chance to improve cardiovascular health outcomes across the country by:

-- Taking steps to ensure that everyone who would benefit from lipids optimisation is identified and offered appropriate treatment
+- Taking steps to ensure that each patient in your local area who would benefit from a DOAC is offered treatment.